AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ```
 where `m(X|Y)` is the sum, for all programs `p`, of `2 ^ -l(p)` such that `U(p, Y) = X` for some fixed universal turing machine.

+See:
-See Theorem 4.3.4 and Definition 4.3.7 in "An Introduction to Kolmogorov Complexity and Its Applications"
+- Theorem 4.3.4 and Definition 4.3.7 in "An Introduction to Kolmogorov Complexity and Its Applications"

 This is definitely not what that CTM measure said before.
-Because the original in the paper is so obviously wrong, and the nature of M is so poorly explained, it's hard to patch it up to whatever the author's intended.
+Because the original in the paper is so obviously wrong, and the nature of `M` is so poorly explained, it's hard to patch it up to whatever the author's intended.
 In fact, I'm not sure this is actually possible.
-The conditional coding theorem relies on the length of the program, p, which `Y` is being fed into.
-This would require us to incorporate the complexity of the turing machine itself; but P doesn't store this information.
+The conditional coding theorem relies on the length of the program, `p`, which `Y` is being fed into.
+This would require us to incorporate the complexity of the turing machine itself; but `P` doesn't store this information.

 Let me try to offer a more sensible formulation of the CTM idea.
-Assume a computing function M : x -> y.
-Let P be a finite subset of output-input pairs (y, x).
-The input type should satisfy the smn theorem, so we can format programs like "f(x)"; have functions which can have variables subtituted into them.
+Assume a computing function `M : x → y`.
+Let `P` be a finite subset of output-input pairs `(y, x)`.
+The input type should satisfy the smn theorem, so we can format programs like "`f(x)`"; have functions which can have variables subtituted into them.
 I guess that would be the s01 theorem, but, whatever.
 For many well-behaved turing machines, application is often just list concatonation (though, this becomes squirley if we want to represent functions which take multiple arguments, nested function application, etc.).
 For a more well-structured model of computation, such as the lambda calculus, application may be a fundamental operation.
 Regardless, we can then define our metric as;

 ```
 CTM(x|y) = - log₂( Σ{ p | (x, p(y)) ∈ P } 2 ^ -l(p) )